antoniaklja/kubewire/README.md

 There are various ways of installing Kubewire.
 Please take a look at [getting-started](getting-started.md) section for more details.

+## Troubleshooting

+If creating a new link returns

+    # ip link add dev wg0 type wireguard
+    RTNETLINK answers: Operation not supported

+you probably miss the `wireguard-dkms` and `wireguard-tools` packages on host.

+If DNS resoultion doesn't work, check

+    cat /etc/resolv.conf

+If `network is unreachable` remove wireguard network interface

+    ip link del dev wg0

 ## Reporting a security vulnerability

 In case of any concerns or real vulnerability do not hesitate to open an issue.